michu1810/fastapi-foodtracker/README.md

 * **Full User Lifecycle:** Secure user registration with email verification, password/social login (Google & GitHub), and comprehensive account management.
 * **Collaborative Pantries:** Users can create their own pantries, invite friends or family via unique, time-limited links, and manage shared grocery lists together.
 The system supports distinct roles (owner, member) and enforces ownership rules.
 * **Product Management (CRUD):** Full control over pantry items with smart expiration date suggestions for fresh, unlabeled products.
-* **External API Integration:** Product search functionality that connects to a third-party API to fetch and suggest product details, including automatic category assignment.
+* **External API Integration:** Product search functionality that connects to a third-party API to fetch and suggests product details, including automatic category assignment.
 * **Automated Notifications:** Daily, asynchronous email notifications for expiring products, powered by **Celery Beat** and background workers.
 * **Data Analytics & Gamification:** Per-pantry financial statistics, data visualization charts with proper timezone handling, and a global achievement system that aggregates user progress across all their pantries to boost engagement.
 * **Modern & Responsive UI:** A **Mobile-First** design approach ensures the application is fully functional and beautiful on any device.